gridpp-Edi/appBox/Readme.md

 <pre> > ./appBox -rar
 </pre>

-### What did this do?
+### What did this just do?

-Thie downloaded the docker image _"centos:7"_ from dockerhub.
-Extracted it as a sandbox.
-Made some changes to make sure it works well.
-And then openned an interactive terminal within this sandbox environment.
+1. Downloaded the docker image _"centos:7"_ from dockerhub.
+2. Extracted it as a sandbox to `\scratch\appBox_${USER}\sandbox` or `\tmp\appBox_${USER}\sandbox`.
+3. Made some changes to the sandbox on disk to make sure it works well.
+4. Opened an interactive terminal within this sandbox environment.

 ### What else can it do?

-You can configure what image it downloads from dockerhub.
-You can configure 'where it installs the image to' and you can configure a few other useful things.
+- You can download any image from dockerhub.
+- You can configure 'where it installs the image to'
+- You can configure a few other useful things.
+- You can copy/delete/move this sandbox folder as a normal user from machine to machine or from location to location.
+- You can run this from an external drive if you want to.

+### What can I do now?

+You can exit and re-enter.

+- `deactivate` has been setup to perform the same action as `exit`\\`logout` from the sandbox.

+- You can re-enter the same sandbox as a normal user:<br>
+ `source \scratch\appBox_${USER}\sandbox\activate`<br>
+ This account is effectively just 'you' within the sandbox env.

+- You can re-enter the same sandbox as a _'root'_ user:<br>
+ `source \scratch\appBox_${USER}\sandbox\activate-asroot`<br>
+ This is a pseudo-root account which can install software within the sandbox env.

+- You can copy/move this sandbox.
+- You can share this sandbox.
+- You can rsync this sandbox from one machine to another.<br>
+ `rsync -avP --delete USER@SERVER:/scratch/appBox_rcurrie4/sandbox/ ./sandbox-copy`<br>
+ `appBox -l ./sandbox-copy -ra`

 ## More advanced Usage